UAlbertaALTLab/itwewina/neahtta/README.md

     pip freeze > requirements.txt

 Update the [Babel][] library's locale data.
-Babel will probably not have locales created for 'crk', for example.
-On Sapir, existing locales are in
+Babel probably will not have locales created for 'crk' and its written variants.
+On Sapir, existing locales are in located here:

     /srv/apps/nds/babel_locales/crk.dat
     /srv/apps/nds/babel_locales/crk_Macr.dat
     /srv/apps/nds/babel_locales/crk_Syll.dat

-As a workaround if you don't have access to these, you can copy the locales for `en_CA.bin`, located in your virtualenv:
+As a sloppy workaround, if you don't have access to these, you can copy the locales for `en_CA.bin`, located in your virtualenv:

-	.env/lib/python2.7/site-packages/babel/localedata/en_CA.dat
+    .venv/lib/python2.7/site-packages/babel/localedata/en_CA.dat

 Copy the needed locales to the your virtualenv.

-	cp /srv/apps/nds/babel_locales/crk*.dat .env/lib/python2.7/site-packages/babel/localedata/
+    cp /srv/apps/nds/babel_locales/crk*.dat .venv/lib/python2.7/site-packages/babel/localedata/

 [Babel]: http://babel.pocoo.org/en/latest/index.html
 [venv]: http://www.virtualenv.org/